Burrow Hill Cider Farm: Cider Bus

 Burrow Hill Cider has a double-decker 'Cider Bus' at the Glastonbury Festival selling a variety of cider-based drinks, including Hot Spiced Cider.
-The Cider Bus has been selling at Glastonbury since the first festival in 1970 and has becoime a mainstay of the festival.
+The Cider Bus has been selling at Glastonbury since the first festival in 1970 and has become a mainstay of the festival.

 Somerset Cider Brandy

 Somerset Cider Brandy is an apple brandy that has been in written records as far back as 1678.
 A modern version was first produced by Burrow Hill in 1987.
 It reportedly became the first legal distillery in Somerset for 150 years, when, in 1989, the farm received the first full cider-distilling licence ever issued by the UK's HM Customs and Excise.